 James Pritchard an early settler owned a hardware store, founded the Indian River State Bank and built the first electric plant.
 Items from the hardware store, the electric plant and a safe from the bank exhibited.

 A fire destroyed the building at 301 and 303 South Washington Avenue.
 Walk along the avenue and read the plaques on the building that give an in depth history of the area.
-Entrance to the museum is free but donations are accepted.
+Entrance to the museum is free, donations accepted.
 A Historical Walking Homes Tour offered the first Saturday in December.
 Call the number on the website for details.